phuvf/oscpoint/privacy.md

 If you'd like to see specifics on what we collect:

-- Open PowerPoint and navigate to the OSCPoint tab
+1. Open PowerPoint and navigate to the OSCPoint tab
-- Open the log file using the button provided
+2. Open the log file using the button provided, then:
    - Line items with the class **debug** local to your machine only, and not shared.
    - Line items with the class **info** are shared usage data.
    - Line items with the class **error** are shared crash logs.

 ## The Companion module